collabnix/dockerlabs/beginners/docker/what-is-docker.md

 ## Docker as a Computer program...

 Docker is a computer program that performs operating-system-level virtualization, also known as "containerization".
-Docker is a command-line program, a background daemon, and a set of remote services that take a logistical approach to solving common software problems and simplifying your experience installing, running, publishing, and removing software.
-It accomplishes this using a UNIX technology called containers
 It was first released in 2013 and is developed by Docker, Inc.

 ## Docker as a CLI tool